vivmagarwal/js-design-patterns/pages/prototype-pattern/readme.md

 }
 ```

-Proving an easy way to set new properties
+Proving an easy way to set new properties.Please remember that a class, (i.e. Contructor) bears the prototype property not the instance! this keyword here will be pointing to the instance.
 ```
 Phone.prototype.setProperty = function (key, value) {
   Object.defineProperty(this, key, {